Your grant agreement

 - European Charter for Researchers and Code of Conduct for the Recruitment of Researchers

-- H2020 or FP7 Marie Skłodowska-Curie fellowship certificate
+- Horizon or FP7 Marie Skłodowska-Curie fellowship certificate

-Horizon 2020 – Research and Innovation Staff Exchange (RISE):
+Horizon Europe – Staff Exchanges (SE) (former Horizon 2020 Research and Innovation Staff Exchanges RISE)

-- Best practice for record keeping in RISE
+- Best practice for record keeping in Staff Exchanges

 Horizon Europe – MSCA and Citizens: